GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 2. **Get Embeddings:**

-   The user's query is sent to the "Backend Application".
-Within the Backend Application, the query is processed by an "Embedding Model Endpoint".
+   The user's query is sent to the "backend application".
+Within the backend application, the query is processed by an "embedding model endpoint".

 3. **Embedding Model Endpoint:**